mjordan/drupal_field_limit_tester/test_results/results.md

 !['Node view test results'](node-view.png)

-This chart includes data on requesting the JSON representation of an node (red and green data in the chart above) for comparion to rendering the node data in a graphical browser.
-More commentary on that in the next section.
+This chart includes data on requesting the full HTML representation of an node via curl, to provide a control for rendering the node data in a graphical browser.
+Based on this comparison, requests for uncached nodes takes substantially longer than requests for cached nodes, for both graphical and non-graphical clients.
+I expected Chrome to take longer to render cached node content (the red line in the chart) as the number of fields increased, but the data shows that is not the case.

 ### REST requests